amosfrimpong/web-development/README.md

-The readme File for Web Development
+The readme file for Web Development